 CBD is another cannabinoid found in cannabis, and while it doesn’t give you the trademark high of THC, it has many purported therapeutic benefits that have been backed by both anecdotal evidence and research alike.
 These benefits range from relief of chronic pain to treatment for anxiety, depression, seizures, Alzheimer’s, and drug withdrawal.
 Some studies have even indicated that CBD can relieve some of the more psychoactive effects of THC.

 Like all cannabinoids, CBD binds to receptors in the endocannabinoid system.
-These receptors are called CB1 and CB2, and are located throughout the body.
+These receptors are called CB1 and CB2 and are located throughout the body.
 CB1 receptors reside primarily in the brain and spinal cord, while CB2 receptors are most commonly found in the immune system.
-Rather than binding directly with cannabinoid receptors like THC does, CBD binds “imperfectly”, and in the process prevents certain endocannabinoids from breaking down and essentially heightening their effects.
-It is CBD’s interaction with CB1 and CB2 receptors that account for it’s range of effects, which can differ from person to person.
+Rather than binding directly with cannabinoid receptors as THC does, CBD binds “imperfectly”, and in the process prevents certain endocannabinoids from breaking down and essentially heightening their effects.
+It is CBD’s interaction with CB1 and CB2 receptors that account for its range of effects, which can differ from person to person.